Chronic Obstructive Pulmonary Disease-Part 5

 • Observational Study of Corticosteroid Dose and Outcome in the Setting of Chronic Obstructive Pulmonary Disease (COPD)) Exacerbation (JAMA, 2010) [MEDLINE]: n = 79,985

-• Excluding Patients Who Required Intensive Care
+• Study Excluded Patients Who Required Intensive Care

-• The risk of treatment failure was no greater with the lower Corticosteroid dose (Odds Ratio 0.93; 95% CI: 0.84-1.02)
+• The Risk of Treatment Failure was No Greater with the Lower Corticosteroid Dose (Odds Ratio 0.93; 95% CI: 0.84-1.02)

 • Duration

-• Taper
+• Discontinuation vs Taper

 • Efficacy

-• Adverse events
+• Adverse Events

 Antibiotics